2025 Update: Pushing for Climate Diversity

 See Also Worst Threat: Greenhouse Gas or Quiet Sun?

 With apologies to Paul Revere, this post is on the lookout for cooler weather with an eye on both the Land and the Sea.
-While you will hear a lot about 2020-21 temperatures matching 2016 as the highest ever, that spin ignores how fast the cooling set in.
-The UAH data analyzed below shows that warming from the last El Nino was fully dissipated with chilly temperatures in all regions.
+While you heard a lot about 2020-21 temperatures matching 2016 as the highest ever, that spin ignores how fast the cooling set in.
+The UAH data analyzed below shows that warming from the last El Nino had fully dissipated with chilly temperatures in all regions.
 After a warming blip in 2022, land and ocean temps dropped again with 2023 starting below the mean since 1995.
+Spring and Summer 2023 saw a series of warmings, continuing into October, followed by cooling.

 Presently sea surface temperatures (SST) are the best available indicator of heat content gained or lost from earth’s climate system.
 Enthalpy is the thermodynamic term for total heat content in a system, and humidity differences in air parcels affect enthalpy.
 Measuring water temperature directly avoids distorted impressions from air measurements.
 In addition, ocean covers 71% of the planet surface and thus dominates surface temperature estimates.
 Eventually we will likely have reliable means of recording water temperatures at depth.